Barton 1792 Distillery

 Featuring: TBD Brewer, Jane Bowie, master of maturation for Maker’s Mark

 Hidden in local bars and liquor stores are the rarest bourbons in the world.
-These outlets went to distillers and selected their own barrel bottled just for them.
-Sometimes these yield 80 bottles, sometimes 200.
-But the fact is once those bottles are gone, there will never be another bourbon like them.
+We’re talking private barrel picks that can only be available in these bars and vintage whiskey, some dating back to the 1800s.
+And the fact is once those bottles are gone, there will never be another bourbon like them.

 Moderated by Kenny Coleman, Bourbon Pursuit

-Featuring: Larry Rice, owner of Silver Dollar; Danny Wimmer, founder of Bourbon & Beyond; Drew Kulsveen, master distiller of Willett; and Jane Bowie, master of maturation for Maker’s Mark
+Featuring: Larry Rice, owner of Silver Dollar; Drew Kulsveen, master distiller of Willett; and Jane Bowie, master of maturation for Maker’s Mark

 Executive Round Table